Lightning (Matt and Kim album): Production

 Work on Lightning was done between January 1 and July 2012, in Matt and Kim's old apartment on Grand Street in Brooklyn, New York.
 The album was written and recorded using the music production software Logic Pro.
-The 10 tracks of Lightning were pared from 25-26 songs originally written for the album, which Matt Johnson said that "it gave us [Matt and Kim] a lot more to choose from, which let Kim and I really broaden this album out."
+The 10 tracks of Lightning were pared from 25 to 26 songs originally written for the album, which Matt Johnson said that "it gave us [Matt and Kim] a lot more to choose from, which let Kim and I really broaden this album out."
 He said in an interview that the group "felt there was a lot going on in the songs" on their album Sidewalks.
 "In a way, the safest thing you can do with a song is to make it have a lot of stuff.
 The more you put on, the less the actual songwriting is exposed.
 For the new album [Lightning], I was excited to do as little possible to the songs production-wise and still have them be strong."
 He also said that the album's recording location "was a nice farewell" to the apartment.

 Matt's vocals were recorded using a Brent Averill 1073, JDK R24 EQ, and a Shure SMB7 microphone.
 Vocal tracks were compressed three or four times, and filtering techniques with blankets and a sE Electronics Reflexion filter were used to cut out background noises of the Brooklyn–Queens Expressway.
 The drums were recorded at the studio Rubber Tracks, with Aaron Bastinelli engineering, while the synths were performed and programmed through a MIDI keyboard in Logic.
 Other assistance in making Lightning included Lar Stalfors mixing "Tonight".
 The tracks were summed using a Dangerous Music D-Box.